Western Michigan University

 Financial operations (fiscal year 2013-14)

 |Fiscal Year||Dollars awarded|

-This section includes highly liquid assets, gift pledges, in-kind gifts, deferred gifts and unmatured bequests received by the WMU Foundation.
+*Includes highly liquid assets, gift pledges, in-kind gifts, deferred

 Economic impact (2010)